MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/quickstart-create-bicep.md

 ---
-title: "Quickstart: Create a flexible server by using Bicep"
+title: "Quickstart: Create a Flexible Server By Using Bicep"
 description: In this quickstart, learn how to deploy a database in an instance of Azure Database for MySQL - Flexible Server by using Bicep.
 author: shreyaaithal
 ms.author: shaithal
 ms.reviewer: maghan
-ms.date: 06/18/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: flexible-server
 ms.topic: quickstart